sandkum5/terraform-intersight-hx-edge-deploy/README.md

 cd hx-edge
 ```

-* Add desired values in the env1.tfvars/env2.tfvars template files. # File name can be re-named as new-filename.tfvars.
+* Add desired values in the env1.tfvars/env2.tfvars template files.
+Filename can be re-named as new-filename.tfvars.

-Note:
-At present, the profile doesn't associate any servers with the Hyperflex policy.
+* Note: At present, the profile doesn't associate any servers with the Hyperflex policy.
 Choose the servers manually for now.